Wellingborough Town F.C.: Rebirth

+In the summer of 2016, Chairman Martin Potton stood down and was replaced by Mark Darnell and Darren Wingrove.
 On 21 July 2016, the club released a joint statement with AFC Rushden and Diamonds, announcing that Dog and Duck landlord Alper Ozdgan had invoked a clause in their lease agreement, forcing them to leave the ground by 31 May 2017.
 Diamonds confirmed that they would be seeking an alternative ground share, whereas Wellingborough stated that they felt certain that eviction would ultimately bring an end to the club's 149-year existence.
 However, the club were allowed to remain at the ground, ending the uncertainty.